pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

   validateReadOnly("owner", doc, oldDoc);
 }
 ```

+Validation rules can be repetitive to write in the sync function so you will define 3 utility methods.
+Add the following before the last curly brace.

 This validation is very similar to the one you added in the first step for document types.
 You can go ahead and click **Deploy To Server**.